 Coillte's production supports 3 major sawmills; Balcas, ECC and Murrays, plus a number of smaller sawmills and local stake mills.
 It is also a major source of wood fibre for Coillte's CPP (Coillte Panel Product) mills namely Medite in Clonmel, Co Tipperary and SmartPly in Waterford.

-The North West BAU also has a vibrant Firewood market in Donegal and Northern Ireland.
+The North West BAU also has a vibrant Firewood market within the BAU and also in Northern Ireland.

 Coillte is building on an existing Energy wood market in Donegal and Sligo/Leitrim.